-- Follow the cooking instructions on the Dreamsfield box, except cook the pasta 2 minutes less then recommended.
+- Follow the cooking instructions on pasta box, except cook the pasta 2 minutes less than recommended.

 - Drain in a colander.

-- Rinse with cold water to stop the cooking.
+- Rinse with cold water to stop from cooking.

 - Set aside to drain.
 I lightly toss with my hands, occasionally to prevent sticking.

 - Heat the butter in a large dutch oven over low heat.